drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Contribution of the Amino-Acids to the Binding

-Advanced theoretical calculations (computational alanine-scanning) served to estimate the contribution of each amino-acid of a small peptide antagonist derived from the p53 transactivation domain.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/contribution-amino-acids-to-binding-45ae391e'><i class='fa fa-play' aria-hidden='true'></i></button>Advanced theoretical calculations (computational alanine-scanning) served to estimate the contribution of each amino-acid of a small peptide antagonist derived from the p53 transactivation domain.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[nce]: New Chemical Entity: a compound not previously described.